Stefan Zweig: Farewell to Europe

-Stefan Zweig: Farewell to Europe (Vor der Morgenröte) is a 2016 internationally co-produced drama film directed by Maria Schrader.
+Stefan Zweig: Farewell to Europe (Vor der Morgenröte) is a 2016 internationally co-produced drama film directed and co-written by Maria Schrader.
 It was listed as one of eight films that could be the German submission for the Best Foreign Language Film at the 89th Academy Awards, but it was not selected.
 However, it was later chosen as the Austrian entry for the Best Foreign Language Film at the 89th Academy Awards, but it was not nominated.